brandur/sorg/content/fragments/macbook-12.md

 The **touchpad** was by far the biggest surprise.
 Whenever a company starts talking about haptic feedback, I start to worry immediately, a characteristic that I largely attribute to lingering memories of RIM's early trainwrecks in the area.
-I needn't have &mdash; a click on the new trackpad feels almost identical to the physical versions seen in previous Apple laptops.
+I needn't have -- a click on the new trackpad feels almost identical to the physical versions seen in previous Apple laptops.
 I didn't even _really_ believe that there wasn't a physical mechanism until I powered the laptop down.
 But doing so did indeed confirm Apple's claims, and provided